ComedicChimera/EmoGZ/README.md

 # EmoGZ
 A simple, esoteric, Emoji Based language.
-EmoGZ (pronounced Emojis) is made up of simple, chainable operators.
+EmoGZ (pronounced Emojis) was not made for practical use, but rather as an experiment to test limits of language design.

 ## Syntax Reference